 It’s a step in the right direction; but Philadelphia criminal attorney Lloyd Long thinks it may be a case of too little, too late.
 Mr. Krasner believes Philadelphia District Attorney Seth Williams is “late to the game” when it comes to cracking down on perjury in the PPD, saying that other federal prosecutors had already begun taking steps to eliminate faulty police testimony years earlier.

 First Assistant DA McCann acknowledges that the DA’s office is still figuring out the nuts and bolts of how to deal with questionable police testimony and the associated convictions.
 “We understand that it needs to be more formalized and structured,” says McCann, “and that we should have a formal policy.
 And that’s something that we’re working on.”

 “The general public [might] do what should have been done a long time ago, which is to treat the police, as the jury instructions say, essentially like any other witness,” Lloyd Long said.

-If you or someone you love was victimized by the Philadelphia Police Department, or if you think your legal rights were violated by an officer, you deserve to have the matter investigated by an experienced lawyer.
+If you or someone you love was victimized by the Philadelphia Police Department, or if you think your legal rights were violated by an officer, you deserve to have the matter investigated by an experienced criminal lawyer in Bucks County and Philadelphia.
 To set up a free and completely confidential legal consultation, call the police brutality attorney Lloyd Long at (215) 882-9752 today.